pondersource/peppol-php/docs/peppol/billing-3.0-BIS/BIS-Invoice-Response-3.1.md

 # BIS: Business Interoperability Specification

-The purpose of this document is to describe a common format for the invoice response message in the European market, and to facilitate an efficient implementation and increased use of electronic collaboration regarding invoice responses based on this format.
+THis is a common format for the invoice response message in the European market.

-# Invoice Response message in general
+## Invoice Response message in general

 <img src="https://github.com/pondersource/peppol-php/blob/AS4-eDelivery/docs/pics/Invoice%20Response%20message%20in%20general.jpg?raw=true" width="800">

-# Parties and roles
+## Parties and roles
 <img src="https://github.com/pondersource/peppol-php/blob/AS4-eDelivery/docs/pics/parties_and_roles_invoice.png?raw=true" width="800">

-# Invoicing use cases
+## Invoicing use cases

 * Invoice in process.
 * Invoice is in process with additional reference data.